smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 In SQL Server, dynamic data masking is a feature that utilizes masked functions to conceal sensitive data by applying masks to columns, thereby limiting data visibility to unauthorized users.
 There are several masking functions available:

 * Default: Fully masks the data according to the column's data type.
-* Email: Masks email addresses by exposing the first character and replaces the remaining address with a fixed masked form. (e.g., aXXX@domain.com).
+* Email: Exposes the first character and replaces the remaining address with a fixed masked form, such as aXXX@XXXX.com.
 * Partial: Masks part of the data, allowing you to define the visible prefix and suffix (e.g., for a phone number 123-XX-XXXX).
 * Random: Masks numeric data by generating a random number within a specified range.